PrgrmrHarshShukla/news_app/README.md

 Scan the QR Code with the Expo Go app from your mobile device and get the app running on your phone.

-Get the Android app apk here: https://expo.dev/accounts/kite_1/projects/ainews/builds/9ddbad5c-90e6-4684-9391-5e4029dd31ca
+Get the Android app apk here: https://expo.dev/accounts/kite_1/projects/ainews/builds/9ddbad5c-90e6-4684-9391-5e4029dd31ca Instead of clicking "Install" use the 3-dot button next to it and click "Download Build".

 ## Explanation
 - I have implemented mocked responses for all the GPT API calls since I did not have an API key for the same.